<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 The real magic of gridwall is its modularity.
 These panels are like building blocks for your retail space.
 You can mount them on a wall, stand them on the floor, or connect them to create unique configurations that fit your exact needs.
 This adaptability allows you to easily refresh your product displays without investing in a whole new set of fixtures.
 Whether you’re planning a seasonal promotion or a complete store rollout, a gridwall system provides a reliable and professional foundation for creating a successful retail environment.

-Common Types and Configurations
+Common Sizes and Dimensions

 One of the best things about gridwall is that it doesn’t lock you into a single layout.
 The most common setup involves mounting the panels directly onto perimeter walls, which is a fantastic way to use vertical space.
 You can also use bases and connectors to create freestanding units, like two-sided gondolas or four-sided towers, that can be placed anywhere on your sales floor to guide traffic and create focal points.